-Smoked turkey legs is a great recipe for your smoker when you’re craving this Disney/Renaissance fair treat or preparing to serve it for the holidays.
+Smoked turkey legs is a great recipe when you’re craving this Disney/Renaissance fair treat or preparing to serve it for the holidays.
 It’s so juicy, tender, and full of flavor from the brine and the coat of seasoning.
 That hint of smoke infused into the juicy turkey legs is absolutely perfect.

 If you can’t resist this delicious treat at the fairs and Disney parks, you may want to learn to make it yourself.
 Don’t worry about not being able to make it because it’s actually very easy to smoke your own and doesn’t take too long.

 The whole process is very easy and it involved brining the meat, seasoning, and then smoking it to for 2-3 hours.
 There is a rich and juicy flavor because of the brine and seasoning that you can only dream of.
-Big plus is that you don’t have to stand in line for hours just to sink your teeth into one!

 Where do I get turkey legs?

-Some of you are familiar with turkey legs and some may have never even paid attention to them at the store.
-I’m here to tell you that it’s actually a pretty common item a the stores.
+Turkey legs are actually a pretty common item a the stores.
 You may only get to buy a whole turkey around the fall holidays but legs and breast are available pretty much year-round.
-Check the meat counter of your grocery store and if you can’t find it, ask your grocer.
-Most of them can special order it for you at not additional cost.

 What is the smoker temperature for turkey?